dm-rybalchenko/only-digital-dates/README.md

-# Dates slider for Hammer Systems company
+# Dates slider for Only Digital company

 * From two to six categories (time periods) each containing several events (dates).